Founder education

 What is your valuation cap?

 Many SAFEs have a valuation cap to protect the investor.
-A valuation cap is the maximum company valuation at which an investor’s money will convert into equity shares.
+A valuation cap is the maximum company valuation at which an investor’s money will convert into shares.

 This means if your company valuation during your seed round is higher than your SAFE valuation cap, your SAFE investors will receive a lower price-per-share than the seed round investors, giving your SAFE investors more shares for their early investment.